preyes323/launchschool/260/lesson_01/todoMVC/README.md

 Here's a link to the course page for the [complete requirements document](https://launchschool.com/lessons/fae4fa27/assignments/4953c85b).

 **I'll use precompiled Handlebars templates instead of creating during runtime.
-I won't be using jQuery also.*

 ### Specific Requirements